arduarte67/DataBlinder/README.md

 python datablinder.py -d
 ```

-➡️ Logs will be saved to `datablinder.dbg`.
+➡️ Logs will be saved to `datablinder.dbg` .

+⚠️ Warning: When running in debug mode (-d), sensitive or confidential data may be written in plain text to the file datablinder.dbg, including clipboard contents and detokenized outputs.
+This file must be manually deleted as soon as possible to prevent unauthorized access or data leaks.
+Use debug mode only for troubleshooting purposes and with full awareness of the associated privacy risks.
 <br><br>